 Her workshop on Appreciative Inquiry is a collection of principles and AI research-backed techniques to conduct positive AI sessions with more efficacy.

 Her manual is suitable for individuals of all ages and includes tasks such as:

 - One on one interview sessions with co-participants.

-- Asking appreciative interview questions such as ‘three things you value the most,’ ‘best experience with clients so far,’ and the like.
+- Asking appreciative interview questions such as ‘three things you value the most,’ ‘best experience with clients so far’.

 - Collaborating in the workshop to build a joint vision of the future and discuss ways to get there.

-The workshop by Preskill guarantees a positive drift in the mindset of the participants from a deficit viewpoint to a strength-based approach.
+The workshop by Preskill guarantees a positive shift in the mindset of the participants from a deficit viewpoint to a strength-based approach.

 2. Appreciative Inquiry Coaching Toolkit